JSON-RPC API guide for Cove Data Protection (Cove)

 You can run test requests using any command-line tools that support HTTP: curl, SoapUI, Advanced REST Client Chrome plug-in or any other:

-- The HTTP method is POST
+• HTTP method - POST

 What's Inside